domestic violence purple ribbon

 Raise Your Domestic Violence Awareness

-The Truth About Identifying Victims
+The Truth About Identifying Affected Individuals

-• Physical signs such as bruises, cuts, or other marks on the victim’s body are a big indicator, these are often hidden with clothing or makeup, or by creating an untrue story of the origin of the injury.
+• Physical signs such as bruises, cuts, or other marks on the person’s body are a big indicator, these are often hidden with clothing or makeup, or by creating an untrue story of the origin of the injury.

 • Emotional signs like fear, low self-esteem, timidity, depressed mood, substance abuse, isolation and others are important to notice.